yvf/rust-ldap3/README.md

 [1] Unbind doesn't close our side of the connection, since the underlying TCP stream is inaccessible in the present implementation.

-[2] Abandon accepts only request ids of active search operations.
+[2] Abandon accepts only request ids of active searches.

 ## License